IsaiahHarvi/CS-330/README.md

 Welcome to the repository for CS 330, an Artificial Intelligence Algorithm class.
 This repository contains all programming assignments and related work I completed during the course.

+## Viewing Only
+Please note that all materials in this repository are available for viewing only.
+No redistribution, copying, or use of this material is permitted beyond viewing here on GitHub.
+These materials are provided to showcase the coursework and should not be used directly in any other projects or assignments.

+THIS WORK IS NOT TO BE REDISTRIBUTED OR USED BEYOND VIEWING.

 ## Table of Contents

 - [Getting Started](#getting-started)